Murder Mystery Game AI

 How to Write Better Instructions

-Well-written instructions can cut rule-related interruptions by 85% [5].
-Here’s how to improve your game materials:
+Well-written, clearly structured instructions can significantly reduce rule-related interruptions during play.
+Here's how to improve your game materials:

 • Go Digital: Use tools like interactive tutorials, digital character sheets, automated timers, or voice-activated help.
-These features improve rule comprehension by 45% and reduce game duration by 30% [7].
+These features can improve rule comprehension and help keep the game moving at a steady pace.

 • Make It Clear: Use headings, color-coding, and plenty of white space.
 For complex steps, include diagrams or flowcharts.

 • Provide Quick References: Create character-specific summaries or cheat sheets.
-These can reduce interruptions by 60% and boost player engagement by 40% [10].
+These can reduce interruptions and help maintain player engagement throughout the session [10].

 Improving instructions and game flow doesn't just make the experience smoother - it makes it more enjoyable for everyone involved.